-London is lovely in spring, when warmer weather kicks in, daffodils and crocuses bloom, and Easter is in the air.
+Spring and Easter in London is lovely, when warmer weather kicks in, daffodils and crocuses bloom, and Easter is in the air.
 Spring in the capital stretches from March to May, ideal for a re-energizing break in a chic London Perfect apartment.
-Visit during 2018’s Easter holidays, spanning Good Friday (30 March), Easter Sunday (1 April) and Easter Monday (2 April).
+Visit London during the Easter holidays, spanning Good Friday, Easter Sunday and Easter Monday.
 Hunt for Easter bunnies, indulge with delicious treats, then walk it all off in the great outdoors.
-We’ve got six spring-fresh ideas to inspire you…
+We’ve got six spring-fresh ideas to inspire you.

 Tea at The Wolseley